 There are a variety of issues that psychologists can identify and recommend accommodations for.
-Summer is an ideal time to get your child tested, as it allows you to make any necessary arrangements for accommodations before the school year starts.
-Consider visiting a specialist this summer if you think your child may be struggling with any of the following challenges:
+Now is an ideal time to get your child tested, as it allows you to make any necessary arrangements for accommodations.
+Consider visiting a specialist if you think your child may be struggling with any of the following challenges:

 1. Learning Disabilities

 Throughout your child’s school day, they are asked to process information in a variety of ways.
 They see numbers, hear directions, and write down answers.
 Many children have difficulty processing information in one or more ways which can delay their learning and reduce their confidence.
 Common learning disabilities can impair a child’s ability to focus, read, write, spell, process sounds, interpret language, or understand math symbols.
 If you suspect your child may have a learning disability, getting them tested can qualify them for accommodations and/or modifications to help them work around their areas of difficulty.

 Click below to listen to Dr. Marta Shinn’s podcast on understanding accommodations and modifications for SAT and ACT tests

 2. Emotional Intelligence Issues

 While intellectual intelligence is important, many studies suggest that emotional intelligence (EQ) may be even more important to a person’s success than their IQ.
 If your child has a hard time understanding or managing emotions, it can impact their grades, self-esteem, resiliency, and coping skills.
 Having your child’s emotional development evaluated can help you learn ways to increase their EQ and improve their academic and social experiences.